Tuesday, February 3, 2026

 Winners:

-• Diamond polishing and gold jewellery exporters
+• Diamond polishing units

 Risks: